-Speech-language pathology services and audiology diagnostic services are benefits of the Medicare program.
-Older Americans and those with severe disabilities qualify for Medicare coverage and many of them receive speech-language pathology and audiology services.
+Audiology diagnostic services and speech-language pathology services are benefits of the Medicare program.
+Older Americans and those with severe disabilities qualify for Medicare coverage and many of them receive audiology and speech-language pathology services.
 For example, outpatient speech-language treatment (CPT/HCPCS 92507) was provided under Medicare 1,508,520 times in calendar year 2008.

 There are a number of regulations, guidelines and local coverage policies that must be understood before providing services to Medicare beneficiaries.
 Two examples related to speech-language pathology and audiology are:

 In 1965, Medicare was established under Title XVIII, Health Insurance for the Aged and Disabled, of the Social Security Act.
 Medicare has four benefit programs: Part A, Hospital Insurance Benefits (inpatient coverage); Part B, Supplementary Medical Insurance Benefits (outpatient coverage); Part C, Medicare Advantage Plans (similar to an HMO or PPO); and Part D, Prescription Drug Plans.
 These titles are important to remember when identifying the types of benefits found in the program.

 Medicare was first developed to provide hospital and medical benefits; therefore, coverage and reimbursement for services are weighted toward hospitals and physicians.
 The settings and services covered by Part A include inpatient hospital services, skilled nursing facility (SNF) services, home health services, and hospice services.
 Payment for audiology and speech-language pathology services is included in the facility payment under Part A.